AI Governance Best Practices For Business Leaders: Creating Transparency in AI Systems

 • Data Governance and Classification:

-• Start by establishing a clear data governance framework within your organization.
+• Start by establishing a clear data governance protocol within your organization.

 • Classify your data into categories based on sensitivity, ensuring that sensitive data is clearly identified and protected.